External Hard Drive Doesn't Appear – How To Fix & Recover Data

 At this time, you should set it as enabled: reboot to enter the CMOS settings window -> find "PNP/PCI CONFIGURATION" -> make "Legacy USB Support" enabled (different computers are slightly different in terms of expression).

-As for how to fix the problem when hard drive won't show up on Mac, please refer to this post.
+What if you find files are not showing up on external hard drive after you got the disk shown on computer?
+Please don't panic; MiniTool Power Data Recovery could also help.
+And as for how to fix the problem when hard drive won't show up on Mac, please refer to this post.

 Chapter 3: Summary

 Believe it or not, the external hard drive doesn't appear is not a rare problem; it bothers a lot of computer users.
 Since this problem is very complex, we can't ensure that you can fix the error by using the ways we mentioned here.
 But we strongly suggest that you should firstly recover files from external hard drive with MiniTool Power Data Recovery/MiniTool Mac Data Recovery (this has helped numerous people get back the missing files).
 Then, try the methods one by one to see if your problem can be fixed properly or not.

 Please feel free to leave a short message below if you have any questions.

 Common problems related to partition recovery and our solutions:

 - Hurry To Get Files Off Failing Hard Drive On Mac With Great Tool

 - Recover Files From Laptop Hard Drive With This Amazing Tool

 - Clicking Hard Drive Recovery Is Difficult?
 Absolutely No

 - Free WD External Hard Drive Data Recovery Is Under Control